Scott-Zeta/DataStructure_from_Scratch/Binary_Search_Tree/README.md

+This is a simple binary tree, it doesn't have function like re-balancing.
+So in worst case, it could work linearly(All node in a row).

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.